Mohamedkskdhkshx/Password-Generator/README.md

-Generate randome two passwords have length 15 and can copy passwords
+                                                                      Generate  two passwords randomly have length 15 and can copy passwords